buchmiet/shookay/README.md

-**Shookay Search Engine Library v0.5**
+# **Shookay Search Engine Library v0.5.2**

-**Overview**
+## **Overview**
 Shookay is a versatile, high-performance search engine library designed to offer efficient and dynamic search capabilities.
 This universal library is suitable for various applications, making it a valuable tool for developers seeking an advanced, yet easy-to-use search solution.

-**Features**
+## **Features**
-Fast Performance: Optimized with C++ and x64 assembly, Shookay ensures rapid search results even with large datasets.
+- Fast Performance: Optimized with C++ and x64 assembly, Shookay ensures rapid search results even with large datasets.
-Flexible Search Options: Offers both 'FindWithin' and 'FindExact' search methods to cater to different search requirements.
+- Flexible Search Options: Offers both 'FindWithin' and 'FindExact' search methods to cater to different search requirements.
-Multilingual Support: Compatible with UTF-8, UTF-16, and UTF-32 encoding, providing versatility for international applications.
+- Multilingual Support: Compatible with UTF-8, UTF-16, and UTF-32 encoding, providing versatility for international applications.
-Dynamic Search Capabilities: Allows for searching by partial word fragments and associated terms, enhancing user experience.
+- Dynamic Search Capabilities: Allows for searching by partial word fragments and associated terms, enhancing user experience.
-Separate Search Engine Instances: Each application component can utilize its own instance of the search engine for specialized data handling.
+- Separate Search Engine Instances: Each application component can utilize its own instance of the search engine for specialized data handling.
-Installation
-Zakładając, że tworzysz bibliotekę DLL w C++, instrukcje instalacji i integracji mogą wyglądać mniej więcej tak:

-**Installation and Integration**
+## **Installation and Integration**

 **Compiling the Library**